America’s Flooding Problem

 You’d think it would be common sense for new development not to increase the flooding risk for existing communities, right?
 Well, it’s not.
 New homes are being built in places that already flood and impervious surfaces continue to expand without offset requirements, helping to create a network of flood highways that direct water right where we don’t want it18 — into your home.

-Amazingly, across the US populations in floodplains are growing faster than populations outside of them - the Miami-Fort Lauderdale-West Palm Beach, Fla. added 181,000 people to its floodplain from 2000 to 2016.19
+Amazingly, populations in floodplains across the US are growing faster than populations outside of them — the Miami-Fort Lauderdale-West Palm Beach, Fla. metropolitan area added 181,000 people to its floodplain from 2000 to 2016.19

 Our national flood standards… are we building on shaky foundations?